EricOnasis/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. Back to the future Changes working directory to the previous one
 11. Lists Lists Directories in current,working and parent working directory
 12. File type Prints File Type
+We are symbols, and inhabit symbols Creates Symbolic Link